 Materials, Ceramic Powder Processing, Mineral Processing, Flotation and Flocculation, Colloids, Surface Chemistry, Rheology, Suspensions

-George Franks is Professor in the Department of Chemical and Biomolecular Engineering at The University of Melbourne.
+George Franks is Professor in the Department of Chemical Engineering at The University of Melbourne.
 He is the leader of the Ceramics and Minerals Processing Group.

 Research interests focus on the innovative application of controlled particle interactions to develop new processes for mineral processing and advanced ceramics materials.
 He has fundamental interests in nano-scale interactions and how to control them via surface and colloid chemistry .